FAI appoints Roy Barrett as independent chairman

 Roy Barrett said there ‘is a serious job of work to be done to address the very significant failures which have beset the organisation in terms of its governance and its finances’.

-The Football Association of Ireland (FAI) has appointed Roy Barrett, one of the country’s best-known stockbrokers, as its independent chairperson.
+The Football Association of Ireland (FAI) has appointed Roy Barrett, one of the country’s best-known stockbrokers, as its independent chairman.

 The FAI board ratified the appointment of Mr Barrett, who is managing director of Goodbody Stockbrokers, on Wednesday night.

+Her parents, Al and Kay Guy, were the doping controllers who took the fateful sample which ultimately ended the career of Michelle De Bruin.

 Ms Joyce is director of human resources at the Central Bank of Ireland, previously working with Pioneer Investment.
-She has also worked as human resources director at Concern.
+She has also worked as human resources director at the development charity, Concern.
 A fourth independent director will be appointed in the coming weeks.

 The Irish Times reported on Wednesday morning that Mr Barrett was being lined up for the appointment.
-He has previously supported former Ireland striker Niall Quinn’s ideas for reforming the organisation.
+He has previously supported former Republic of Ireland player Niall Quinn’s ideas for reforming the organisation.

 On Wednesday evening, Mr Barrett said there “is a serious job of work to be done to address the very significant failures which have beset the organisation in terms of its governance and its finances.
 The new board will now deal with this task with urgency, working collaboratively with stakeholders”.